codicoop/boilerplate_wagtail/README.md

 - For your content, use the most comfortable language for your customer to work with.
 - In your source code, always use english for your literals, even if the website is not going to be available in this language at all.
-More detauls about that in the following sections.
+More details about that in the following sections.

 #### Source code